sjn/introducing-se/docs.md

 * *«What do you mean when you say …?»*
 * In your own words, **repeat** what you hear.
 * **Confirm** if you under&shy;stand correctly.
-* Identify, clarify & qualify words that are confusing.
+* Identify, clarify & qualify confusing words.
 * Use *their* de&shy;fini&shy;tions.

 \